IBM-Cloud/docs/services/ContinuousDelivery/deliverypipeline_extension.md

 {:screen:.screen}
 {:codeblock:.codeblock}

-# Extending the {{site.data.keyword.deliverypipeline}} service
+# Extending the {{site.data.keyword.deliverypipeline}}
 {: #deliverypipeline_extending}
-Last updated: 29 August 2016
+Last updated: 16 November 2016
 {: .last-updated}

-You can extend the capabilities of the {{site.data.keyword.deliverypipeline}} service by configuring your jobs to use supported services.
+You can extend the {{site.data.keyword.deliverypipeline}} capabilities by configuring your jobs to use supported services.
 For example, test jobs can run static code scans and build jobs can globalize strings.
 {:shortdesc}

 <!-- Include a sentence to briefly introduce the steps/subtopics.
 Example: -->